azamshoaib/azamshoaib.github.io/index.md

 - **Machine Learning:** meta-learning, incremental learning, transfer learning -->

 ## News
+- **[March 2022]** Our paper Exploring Thermal Images for Object Detection in Underexposure Regions for Autonomous Driving is accepted to Applied Soft Computing (IF: 6.725).
+- **[March 2022]** Our paper Drivable Region Estimation for Self-Driving Vehicles Using Radar is accepted to IEEE Transactions on Vehicular Technology (IF:5.978).
+- **[Nov 2021]** Our paper ARTSeg: Employing Attention for Thermal images Semantic Segmentation is accepted to [ACPR 2021](http://brain.korea.ac.kr/acpr/).
 - **[June 2021]** Our paper SSTN: Self-Supervised Domain Adaptation Thermal Object Detection for Autonomous Driving is accepted to [IROS 2021](https://www.iros2021.org/).
 - **[June 2021]** Our paper LDNet: End-to-End Lane Marking Detection Approach using a Dynamic Vision Sensor is accepted to IEEE Transactions on Intelligent Transportation Systems (IF:6.492).
 - **[May 2021]** Our paper Key Points Estimation and Point Instance Segmentation Approach for Lane Detection is accepted to IEEE Transactions on Intelligent Transportation Systems (IF:6.492).